 The testing may be completed at Lafene Health Center or with another healthcare provider within the United States.
 Testing not conducted at Lafene Health Center requires written proof of the test and the results of the test, signed by the provider.
 There is a charge for this further testing regardless of the site.

 Physical Examination – A physical examination is not required for admission; however, if you have had one within the past year, a copy would be helpful to the Center staff.
 This may save you some unnecessary expense.

 We recommend that you have any necessary dental and eye examinations before coming to KSU since the Health Center does not provide these services.

-Allergy Injections – The Health Center provides allergy injections at regularly scheduled times.
-Your physician must supply written, detailed instructions.
-Contact the Allergy Clinic, telephone (785) 532-6544 at the Center, for specific directions.
+Allergy Injections – Lafene Health Center provides allergy injections at regularly scheduled times.
+The ordering physician must supply written, detailed instructions.
+Contact the Allergy Clinic at the Center for specific directions.